YcleptJohn/placement-report/report.md

 starting my year with very few goals, mainly focusing on gaining experience in the industry and confirming that this was the career I wanted.
-However, thanks to the help and guidance from my manager I managed to find more fulfilling goals early on.
+However, thanks to the help and guidance from my manager I managed to find truly fulfilling goals early on.
 This included goals surrounding my self-reflection and communication, which became core focuses of my time at HX.